lerummi/accident-severity-forecast/README.md

 # Project accident-severity-forecast

-Create ML models to forecast the severity of accidents based on UK Road Safety Data
+Create ML models to forecast the severity of accidents based on the UK Road Safety Dataset.

 ## Introduction